 The 40-foot I-45 to Galveston Bay tunnel was retained based on an efficiency analysis of various tunnel configurations.
-This alternative provides significant benefits, with water surface elevation reductions of over seven feet in the 1.0% ACE storm event immediately downstream of FM 1959.
-This project also provides notable water surface elevation reductions in the vicinity of I-45, with reductions exceeding two feet in the 1.0% ACE storm event.
+This alternative provides significant benefits, with water surface elevation reductions of over seven feet in the 1.0% ACE storm immediately downstream of FM 1959.
+This project also provides notable water surface elevation reductions in the vicinity of I-45, with reductions exceeding two feet in the 1.0% ACE storm.
 Clear Creek through Clear Lake benefits from water being diverted by the tunnel out of Clear Creek and bypassing the Lake down to Galveston Bay.
-The engineering report estimates the capital cost required for this FMP is \$1,150 million, yielding a benefit cost ration (BCR) of 0.06.

-This project was found to meet no adverse impact requirements and is supported in the report, "Lower Clear Creek and Dickinson Bayou Flood Mitigation Plan" dated June 2021.
-This study was based off of best available information and was certified by a professional engineer and is included in Appendix 5-4B.
+This project was found to meet no adverse impact requirements and is supported in the report, "Lower Clear Creek and Dickinson Bayou Flood Mitigation Plan," dated June 2021.
+This study was based on best available information, was certified by a professional engineer, and is included in Appendix 5-4B.
 Further no adverse impact documentation is supported with an associated model (ID 060000000027).